| Lunch & Light Dishes

-Inspired by Claude Monet’s favorite confection, this cake is subtle in taste, redolent of almond, and the kirsch adds a hint of cherry—no need to say more.
-Except that if you’ve eaten healthy and saved all week by cooking with us Five Dollar Foodies, here’s a treat.
+Inspired by artist Claude Monet’s favorite confection, this cake is subtle in taste, redolent of almond, and a dash of liqueur adds a complementary note.
+No need to say more—except that if you’ve eaten healthy and saved all week by cooking with us Five Dollar Foodies, here’s a treat.

 Makes 10 Servings

 - 84¢ per serving

 - Optional garnishes: 1/4 cup confectioner’s sugar, sifted; 1/3 cup sliced almonds, lightly toasted; crème fraîche or whipped cream, 8 oz

 Prep time: 30 minutes

 Bake time: 30-40 minutes

 - Preheat the oven to 350 degrees.
 Butter a pie plate or shallow 8-inch cake pan.

 - Cream together in a medium-size mixing bowl the sugar and butter, beating until smoothly textured and fluffed.

 - Crack eggs into a separate bowl (taking care that no shell falls into the eggs) and beat them slowly into the butter-sugar mixture along with the liqueur.
 Add the almond flour gradually and mix thoroughly.
 Next add the all-purpose flour, mixing until well combined.